-Heidrick & Struggles International, Inc. ("Heidrick & Struggles") is a leadership advisory firm providing executive search and leadership consulting services.
-We provide our services to a broad range of clients through the expertise of 331 consultants located in major cities around the world.
+Heidrick & Struggles International, Inc. ("Heidrick & Struggles") is a leadership advisory firm providing executive search, culture shaping and leadership consulting services to businesses and business leaders worldwide.
+When we use the terms "Heidrick & Struggles," "the company," "we," "us" and "our," in this Form 10-K, we mean Heidrick & Struggles International, Inc. a Delaware corporation, and its consolidated subsidiaries.
+We provide our services to a broad range of clients through the expertise of approximately 300 consultants located in major cities around the world.
 Heidrick & Struggles and its predecessors have been a leadership advisor for 60 years.
 Heidrick & Struggles was formed as a Delaware corporation in 1999 when two of our predecessors merged to form Heidrick & Struggles.